afernandezcanosa/aero_light_duty/README.md

 During our tests, the lidar mounted in the Ford Fusion, frequently measures a distance of 655.35 meters, which, including the scaling factor, corresponds with a CAN message = 0xFFFF.
 We will run a test with the company to troubleshoot the unit.
 It looks a power issue.

+** UPDATE: It wasn't a problem of the Ford Fusion.
+The problem was sensor 1 that has been discarded.
+The rest of the sensors don't have this issue **

 ### 5.5.
 Gains of the controllers

 We tested our controllers on Navistar and found the following parameters that minimize oscillations for the Ford Fusion and the Mazda CX9.
 We realized that far from the target point (gap, speed), the oscillations are extremely large, so before turning the APP override ON, approach the target point manually.